saraAdibnia/sara-ticketing/System/docs/frondoc.md

 # Update Tags
 _update_tag/_

-In ordere to update a tag first in query params the id of tag is needed and then the e_name or the f_name of the tag can be updated.
+In ordere to update a tag first the id of the tag in query params is needed and then the e_name or the f_name of the tag can be updated.
 # Delete tags
 _delete_tag/_